-An old example can be cited in this respect when tensions between America and China, two of the biggest economies in the world, caused uncertainty among Indian investors as well, leading to a fall in the sensex points.
+An old example can be cited in this respect when tensions between America and China, two of the biggest economies in the world, caused uncertainty among Indian investors as well, leading to a fall in the Sensex points.

 As relations between the two global superpowers are likely to impact the Indian economy as well through fluctuating imports and export revenues, the profitability of domestic industries is expected to vary accordingly.

-A global pessimistic mind-set can trigger a worldwide recession, generating a bear market in all major stock markets operating in the world.
+A global pessimistic mindset can trigger a worldwide recession, generating a bear market in all major stock markets operating in the world.
 As companies tend to underperform owing to reduced market demand for their products, the respective share prices tumble on stock exchanges as well.

 Such stock market fluctuations affect both large, mid and small-cap companies, wherein a more significant effect is observed in the small and mid-cap businesses, owing to their high degree of volatility.

-High interest on bonds, treasury bills, and other zero risk instruments encourage individuals to undertake investments in these tools, thereby reducing the total speculative demand for stock market instruments, generating a bearish stance in the stock market.
+High interest on bonds, treasury bills, and other zero-risk instruments encourage individuals to undertake investments in these tools, thereby reducing the total speculative demand for stock market instruments generating a bearish stance in the stock market.

 Cyclical bear stocks arise due to business cycle fluctuations in an economy, which usually occur every 7-10 years.
 Markets often adjust after a prolonged period of boom, characterised by extensive growth rates demonstrated by all major sectors of the economy.

 An example of a bearish market trend was the global economic slowdown of 2008-09, triggered by the subprime mortgage crisis caused due to the overinflated housing asset bubble in America.

-Whilst the best market represents a prevailing fall in stock prices by more than 20% for already two months, market correction is an automated adjustment of the prevailing stock prices followed by a bull market.
+Whilst the best market represents a prevailing fall in stock prices by more than 20% for already two months, a market correction is an automated adjustment of the prevailing stock prices followed by a bull market.

 The occurrence of market corrections followed by a trend of rising stock prices (bull market) makes way for the prices to soar even further, encouraging vigorous investment patterns.
 This is a classic indicator of a developing economy, wherein a well-performing stock market generated a positive impact on the GDP of the country as well.

-Bear share markets have an opposite impact on an economy, as investors withhold any new stock market deposits in fear of incurring losses.
+Bear share markets have the opposite impact on an economy, as investors withhold any new stock market deposits in fear of incurring losses.
 This pessimistic approach reduces the cash flow of the capital market, which, in turn, lowers the total output generated in the respective financial year (GDP).

 Cyclical movements in the business cycle are known to cause a recession in an economy, characterised by a downtrend in the overall price level.
-This includes fall in the average stock prices resulting from reduced demand, which, in turn, lowers the value of benchmark indices in a country.
+This includes a fall in the average stock prices resulting from reduced demand, which, in turn, lowers the value of benchmark indices in a country.

 Looking back at the event causing a recession in India and its corresponding impact on the stock market of India, major bearish markets should be taken into account to develop a clear understanding –

 Reported as the most prolonged depression of the modern world, the great depression was triggered by a bearish market trend and was persistent for about 10 years.
 As years prior to 1929 saw an immense speculation drive, many individuals purchased overinflated assets at prices higher than their absolute value.

 Such an investment strategy often leads to significant losses on the part of investors, thereby reducing their speculative investment demand even further.
-Individuals disregard the importance of long term growth in this regard and sell procured securities in fear of short-term losses.
+Individuals disregard the importance of long-term growth in this regard and sell procured securities in fear of short-term losses.

-The primary point to be noted in this regard is that stock prices don’t remain stable in the market, and fluctuate readily corresponding to changes in the business cycle.
+The primary point to be noted in this regard is that stock prices don’t remain stable in the market and fluctuate readily, corresponding to changes in the business cycle.
 As a result, securities purchased at reduced costs can be sold later on when the market recovers from a bearish outlook, helping investors realise substantial capital gains in the process.

-Thus, a persistent fall in the stock market prices (higher than 20%) should not cause investors to panic, as the market is bound to adjust automatically in the long run.
-Holding funds invested not only allows individuals to escape short term losses, but also lead to long-run profits (through both long term capital gains and dividend pay-outs) when the economy adjusts automatically, and a positive outlook regarding growth is undertaken by investors.
+A persistent fall in the stock market prices (higher than 20%) should not cause investors to panic, as the market is bound to adjust automatically in the long run.
+Holding funds invested not only allows individuals to escape short-term losses but also leads to long-run profits (through both long-term capital gains and dividend pay-outs) when the economy adjusts automatically and a positive outlook regarding growth is undertaken by investors.